SergeySeroshtan/csv-scripts/readme.md

 # Summary

-This application is intended to help automate processing of CSV files via scripts.
+This application is intended to help automate processing of CSV files via scripts in Groovy.
 Such scripts are useful for prototyping and rapid implementation of custom logic.
-Application provides set of classes and methods to simplify writing of scripts.
+Application provides set of classes and methods to simplify writing of such scripts.

-This application uses Groovy as scripting language.

 # Scripts

-Assume that CSV file contains ordered set of records.
+Application assumes that CSV file contains ordered set of records.
 And each record contains ordered set of fields and their values.

-To access fields of record you can use overloaded operator [] or properties:
+To access fields of record you can use operator [] or properties:

 ```groovy
 def record = record(ticker: 'ORCL', name: 'Oracle')